AngelosFikias0/AngelosFikias0/README.md

 ## 👋 Hey there!
 I'm Angelos Fikias

 🚀 I'm a systems-minded engineer passionate about architecture, infrastructure, and data-driven solutions.
-I thrive on turning complex problems into elegant, scalable, and high-performance systems.
+I thrive on turning complex problems into elegant, scalable and high-performance systems.
-Currently focused on mastering **Full-Stack Development**, **DevOps**, and **Cloud Computing** to deliver production-grade solutions end-to-end.
+Currently focused on mastering **Full-Stack Development**, **DevOps** and **Cloud Computing** to deliver production-grade solutions end-to-end.

 ---